operasoftware/devopera/articles/_posts/2006-11-02-efficient-javascript.md

 	a += 'x' + 'y';

-That code would be evaluated by firstly creating a temporary string in memory, assigning the concatenated value of 'xy', then concatenating that with the current value of a, and finally assigning the resulting value of that to a.
+That code would be evaluated by firstly creating a temporary string in memory, assigning the concatenated value of `xy`, then concatenating that with the current value of a, and finally assigning the resulting value of that to a.
 The following code uses two separate commands, but because it assigns directly to a each time, the temporary string is not used.
 The resulting code is around 20% faster in many current browsers, and potentially requires less memory, as it does not need to temporarily store the concatenated string:

 	a += 'x';
 	a += 'y';